Monster (2008 film): Reception

-The few reviews of Monster that have been posted online have been extremely negative.
+The few reviews of Monster that have been posted online are extremely negative.
 In an audio review, Scott Foy of Dread Central parodied the movie's found footage premise, pretending that the abysmal film was slowly driving him insane.
 The review ended with Foy supposedly jumping out a window.
 (He later said that some listeners believed he actually had gone mad.)
 Foy named Monster the "Worst Direct-to-DVD Horror Movie of 2008" in a later podcast.
 Other reviewers called the film's pacing "horrendous", and described the movie as "terrible" and "astoundingly dull".